ztickm/cvpdf-slides/slides.md

 name: Salim Mahboubi
 imageSrc: /me-pixel.svg
 position: left
-job:  "Web Developer since 2017"
+job:  "- Web Developer since 2017"
-line1: "- Previously @BurdaForward, @Sharenow and many others"
+line1: "- Previously @BurdaForward, @Sharenow, etc"
 line2: "... and I have a bone to pick"
 social1: www.smhb.me
+social2: The picture to the right is NOT an NFT
 ---

 # s